krenalis/krenalis/README.md

 1. Add a JavaScript source connection with host `localhost:9090`.
 2. Add an action with type "Collect events" (and/or an action "Import users", depending on what you want to test) and enable it.
-3. Add the content of the [trace-events-script/snippet.js](trace-events-script/snippet.js) file into your HTML page under `trace-events-script` (let's suppose `trace-events-script/mywebsite/index.html`); if you don't have one, here you can find a minimal HTML5 page:
+3. Add the content of the [javascript-sdk/snippet.js](javascript-sdk/snippet.js) file into your HTML page under `javascript-sdk` (let's suppose `javascript-sdk/mywebsite/index.html`); if you don't have one, here you can find a minimal HTML5 page:
    <details>
     <summary>Minimal HTML5 page</summary>